steph-inners/steph-inners.github.io/index.md

      - E00
      - E34

+## Markers: alcohol-based vs water-based

+Both Alcohol-based and water-based markers can create lovely blending effects, are self-cleaning, and nicely portable.
+However, there are noticable differences in blending feel and in final appearance when dry.
+If you're on a budget or just starting out with marker coloring, you may want to start with water-based markers.
+However, you may find that alcohol markers have a better range and depth of hues.
+Both types are self-cleaning, i.e. you can lay lighter colors over dark without working about ruining your marker.

+I personally prefer to use Copic alcohol markers (for example, in [this piece](https://www.redbubble.com/shop/ap/140553265) because of their excellent blendability, feel, repairability and color selection.
+I keep water markers on hand for low-stakes sketching and daily journaling.

+### Pros and cons of water markers

+**Pros**
+- Cheaper
+- Easier to find linework tools to lay under them
+- Can be blended and used alongside watercolors
+- Pigment generally does not soak through paper to cause "ghosting"

+**Cons**
+- Can saturate paper and cause warping/rippling
+- May have less range of hues

+### Pros and cons of alcohol markers

+**Pros**
+- Greater range of hues (depending on brand; Copics are great for this)
+- Won't saturate paper, so you can endlessly build depth of color
+- Refillable and repairable (again, depending on brand)

+**Cons**
+- Expensive
+- Can be difficult to find a linework tool that won't smear under them (see section below)
+- Pigment soaks through virtually all paper types, resulting in heavy "ghosting"

-### Which line-art tools can be used under Copics without smearing?
+### Which linework tools can be used under alcohol markers without smearing?
 When you’re planning to color your piece in Copics or other alcohol markers, your line tool must be alcohol-resistant.
 Alcohol-based inks (e.g. Sakura Pigma, Speedball pigmented acrylic) and most inks designed to be water-resistant will smear.
+Be aware that some paper coatings (such as in Tomoe River paper, used in the Hobonichi Techo) will inhibit pigment adhesion and cause even "safe" linework inks to smear.

 Some Copic-safe options include…
 1. Copic Gasenfude brush pen (beware of long dry times)